How to Create a WordPress Plugin Using Claude Code

 (InternalLinking Manager plugin on testing site)

 Anyway, this is just a cool thing we wanted to share with WordPress owners and their teams.
-Right now, Claude Code is running a $250 promotion for using the platform, so why not turn yourself into an amateur vibe coder and learn good things about WordPress plugins?
+Why not turn yourself into an amateur vibe coder and learn good things about WordPress plugins?